wheelercj/til/content/posts/creating-a-gpg-key-for-signing-git-commits.md

 The key's password is being requested on almost every commit, which is annoying.
 [This Stack Exchange](https://superuser.com/questions/624343/keep-gnupg-credentials-cached-for-entire-user-session) discussion describes how to increase how long the password is cached by gpg-agent.
 If the file `gpg-agent.conf` doesn't exist, it's fine to create it.

 Device restarts clear the cache.

+## moving to Ubuntu

+I'm switching from Windows 11 to Ubuntu.
+I copied my `.gitconfig` file without changes.
+It has my name, email, & signing key, and `gpgsign` is set to true.
+When I first tried to commit in Ubuntu, I got the error message "error: gpg failed to sign the data".
+To fix this, I needed to copy/download my secret key I saved from Windows 11, run `gpg --import secret-key.asc` on it, and then delete the secret key file.
+I don't know if all secret keys have the .asc extension.
+I was then able to confirm the import with `gpg --list-keys`.
+Now I am able to commit in Ubuntu.